 Dianne's passion for animals and senior citizens came together in beautiful harmony for a decade and a half in her private caregiving practice to the elderly and the dying.
 Animals and their elderly pack leaders are such a thing of beauty to her.
 She was able to help maintain the care of her clients' animals during their darkest periods of illness at home and witness the ongoing bond of love that can fill so many voids in both human and dog.
 Due to the high demand for her dog training business, she closed her care practice in late 2016.

 Dianne continues to study hands-on with trainers and behaviorists who specialize in human and dog aggression in order to bring the most effective techniques to her clients.
-Her most recent studies include the innovative, trademarked teachings of CCR by Alicia Bloomfield.
+Her most recent studies include the innovative, teachings of CCR by Alicia Bloomfield (trademark pending)).
 CCR is short for Conditioned Calming Response and is only taught hands-on.
-Dianne is the first trainer in Arizona to be trained in it.
+Dianne is the first trainer in Arizona to be trained in it and brings that training to her clients along with doTERRA essential oils.

-Dianne is honored to be able to share her skill and knowledge with you.
+Dianne is honored to be able to share her skill, knowledge and passion with you.